react-navigation/react-navigation.github.io/versioned_docs/version-7.x/combine-static-with-dynamic.md

 });
 ```

-Here, `FeedScreen` is a component that renders a tab navigator and is defined using the dynamic API:
+Here, `FeedScreen` is a component that renders a bottom tab navigator and is defined using the dynamic API:

 ```js
 import { createBottomTabNavigator } from '@react-navigation/bottom-tabs';